Revisiting ASR Error Correction with Specialized Models: Experimental details

-\textbf{Denoising LM}~~~\dlm is a Transformer-based model with a sequence-to-sequence encoder-decoder architecture trained with a cross entropy loss and a character vocabulary.
-There are 16 encoder layers and 4 decoder layers.
-Dropout and layer drop are set to 0.1.
-We vary the embedding dimension and the MLP hidden dimension for \dlms of different sizes: the embedding dimensions are 512, 768 and 1280, and MLP hidden dimensions are 2048, 3072 and 6144 for the 69M, 155M and 484M size \dlms respectively.
-The 484M architecture design was chosen based on reported results from~\cite{synnaeve2019end}.
-Sinpos position embedding is used.
-The \dlm training set is generated from LibriSpeech LM text corpus by different TTS systems but from a single early version \textit{baseline ASR} model, which is trained with a smaller total batch size.
-Other details are in Appendix~\ref{app:dlms}.
+\textbf{ECLM}~~~The ECLM is a Transformer encoder-decoder trained with cross-entropy loss and a character vocabulary, with 16 encoder layers and 4 decoder layers (dropout and layer drop 0.1, sinusoidal positional embedding).
+We vary the embedding and MLP dimensions for different model sizes: 512/2048 (69M), 768/3072 (155M), and 1280/6144 (484M), following~\cite{synnaeve2019end}.
+The training data is generated from LibriSpeech LM text corpus by different TTS systems but from the \textit{baseline ASR} model.
+ECLMs are trained with a dynamic batch size of 160k tokens, AdamW optimizer (weight decay 0.01, gradient clipping 0.1), learning rate warmup of 64k steps, followed by a constant learning rate of 0.001 for 300k steps, then step decay (rate 0.5, step size 200k) until greedy WER plateaus on \textit{dev-clean} and \textit{dev-other}.
+The same training hyperparameters are used across all experiments, varying only model size and training data.

-\textbf{Neural LM}~~~Neural LM is a Transformer-based model with a decoder-only architecture trained with a cross entropy loss and 10K word-piece vocabulary.
-It has 20 layers in the decoder, and shares the same embedding dimension and the MLP hidden dimension with \dlm.
-Sinpos position embedding is used.
-Neural LMs are trained on LibriSpeech LM text corpus (the same text data are used for synthetic audio generation by TTS for \dlm training).
-To performing neural LM rescoring (Figure \ref{pipeline} right panel), we generate an $n$-best list from the beam-search decoding of the CTC ASR model with a 4-gram word-level LM trained on the same LibriSpeech LM text corpus with top-200k words, and rescore using the neural LM scores and CTC ASR scores, similar to~\cite{synnaeve2019end}.
-Perplexity of trained models and other training details can be found in Appendix~\ref{app:nlms}.
+\textbf{Neural LM}~~~The neural LM is a Transformer decoder-only model with 20 layers, trained with cross-entropy loss and a 10K word-piece vocabulary on the LibriSpeech LM text corpus.
+It shares the same embedding and MLP dimensions with the ECLM.
+Training uses AdamW (weight decay $1e{-}8$) with a cosine learning rate schedule (peak 0.001, 500k steps, 16k warmup).
+Perplexity for 69M, 155M, and 484M LMs is 34.45, 31.49, and 30.9 respectively.
+For neural LM rescoring (Figure~\ref{fig:decoding}a), we generate an $n$-best list from CTC beam-search decoding with a 4-gram word-level LM (top-200k words), and rescore using neural LM and CTC ASR scores, similar to~\cite{synnaeve2019end}.

+\textbf{LLM baselines}~~~To benchmark against generic LLMs, we evaluate three instruction-tuned models for ASR error correction: Llama-3.1-8B-Instruct~\cite{grattafiori2024llama3}, Llama-3.1-70B-Instruct~\cite{grattafiori2024llama3}, and Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral}.
+All models are used off-the-shelf without any fine-tuning on ASR data.
+We evaluate in both zero-shot and 5-shot settings, where the few-shot examples are drawn from the LibriSpeech dev set.
+The prompt template is shown in Figure~\ref{fig:llm_prompt}.
+Inference is performed with greedy decoding (temperature 0) on a single H100 GPU.